flipboxfactory/patron/docs/services/tokens.md

 # Tokens

-This service is used to retrieve one or many [Tokens].
+This service is used to retrieve and use one or many [Tokens].

 [[toc]]